Decicus/twitchtips/_posts/2015-08-20-harmful-users.md

 Often, this is used at the start of the troll and is said to be a consequence of a virus.
 Sometimes, the fact that there is no sound can be true.
 Make sure that there is sound on your stream before taking action.

 ### System 32
 This is usually telling people that System 32 is a virus and that you should delete it immediately.
-Trolls also spam '<message deleted by system32>'.
+Trolls also spam 'message deleted by system32'.

 <br>If you did not know, System 32 is the folder that keeps your Windows OS installation.
 If you delete this folder, you have practically deleted your computer.